-Building on our formal model of vote buying, a lab economic experiment was designed.
-The experiment was conducted in Chile by the Centre for Experimental Social Sciences (CESS) administered by the University of Santiago and Oxford University, Nuffield College between April 20 2021 and May 28 2021.
+Building on our formal model of vote buying, we designed a lab economic experiment.
+The experiment was conducted in Chile by the Centre for Experimental Social Sciences (CESS) administered by the University of Santiago and Oxford University, Nuffield College between April 20, 2021, and May 28, 2021.
 It was programmed in O-tree, the online version of Z-tree .
 Following and others, our experimental design minimizes hypothetical bias and “cheap talk” by compensating subjects with real money according to their decisions .
-At the beginning of each experimental session all participants were required to successfully complete two practice rounds.
+At the beginning of each experimental session, all participants were required to successfully complete two practice rounds.
 Those data were not used in the statistical analyses.
-In addition, subjects received a show-up fee of $2,000 CLP (≈ ).
+In addition, subjects received a show-up payment of $2,000 CLP (≈ ).
 Payoffs depended on the quality of individual decisions. shows the distribution of payoffs expressed in actual currency, by role. shows summary statistics broken down by pre-treatment observables.
 These covariates were captured by a battery of socio-demographic questions delivered at the end of the study.
 A total of 102 subjects were recruited.
-Each subject played the game three times.
-The total sample size is 306.
+Each subject played the game three times, for a total sample size of 306.
 For every new game, a whole new randomization process took place.
-Formally, we follow an in-between subjects design where different groups of individuals are randomly assigned to various experimental or control conditions .
+Formally, we follow an in-between-subjects design, where different groups of individuals are randomly assigned to various experimental or control conditions .
 The basic experimental flow is depicted in .

 Note: Density plots show the distribution of payoffs expressed in actual currency by experimental condition.
-Amounts exclude the show-up fee of $2,000 CLP.
+Amounts exclude the show-up payment of $2,000 CLP.
 0%, 25%, 50%, 75% and 100% quantiles are shown (rounded).

 Note: Density plots show the distribution of payoffs expressed in actual currency by experimental condition.
-Amounts exclude the show-up fee of $2,000 CLP.
+Amounts exclude the show-up payment of $2,000 CLP.
 0%, 25%, 50%, 75% and 100% quantiles are shown (rounded).

 All transactions were performed exchanging experimental “points.”
-We employed neutral terminology to maximize experimental control .
-Thus, throughout all three games, participants bought/sold votes (if any) and accumulated/lost wealth always expressed in experimental points.
-Every experimental point was equivalent to $0.42 CLP (≈ ).
+We endeavored to employ neutral terminology to maximize experimental control .
+Thus, throughout all three games, participants bought and sold votes (if any) and accumulated and lost wealth expressed purely in experimental points.
+Every point was equivalent to $0.42 CLP (≈ ).
 Participants learned about the conversion when reading the initial instructions.
 Final payoffs were converted to actual currency at the end of the study.

-At the beginning of every game participants received a role at random.
-Following , roles were presented using a neutral terminology to maximize experimental control.
-The design considered the following roles: party A, party B, or voter.
-Every game was played among three players (one party A, one party B and a voter).
+At the beginning of every game, participants received a role at random.
+Following , roles were presented using neutral terminology to maximize experimental control.
+The design incorporated the following roles: party A, party B, or voter.
+Every game was played among three players (one party A, one party B, and one voter).